 Step 2: Prepare the Surface

-Before you start your deck staining project, Before you start your deck staining project, remove everything from it, including furniture and potted plants.
+Remove everything from your deck before starting your staining project; including furniture and potted plants.
 Loosely cover any delicate or fragile ground plants adjacent to the deck with tarps or drop cloths.
 Sweep off loose debris with a broom and clean between the cracks using a slender stick or tool.
 Sand splintered areas with a pole sander, repair damaged boards and hammer in popped-up nails.

 Step 3: Strip Old Finish

-For the best deck staining results and a longer-lasting finish, remove the old finish using a quality stripper such as Woodsman® Wood Stripper.
+Remove the old finish using a quality stripper such as Woodsman® Wood Stripper for the best deck staining results and a longer-lasting finish.
 Wood stripper removes stains, mill glaze and dead wood fibers from the deck surface.
 Apply with a medium-sized paintbrush, spreading the solution evenly across the surface.
-Brush a thick coat on with a single pass of the brush — don’t brush it on the same way you would with paint.
+Brush a thick coat on with a single pass of the brush—don’t brush it on the same way you would with paint.
 Let it soak in for 20 to 30 minutes or until the finish has bubbled up before trying to remove it.
-Use a plastic paint scraper or a smooth, round-edged putty knife to scrape away the old stain residue.
-The surface may be soft so be careful not to damage it with the scraper.
+Then use a plastic paint scraper or a smooth, round-edged putty knife to scrape away the old stain residue.
+The surface may be soft, so be careful not to damage it with the scraper.
 Keep a rag handy as well to wipe away residue.
 This can also help remove stain, especially in hard-to-reach cracks and crevices.
 You can also try an old toothbrush, cotton swabs or steel wool for nooks and crannies.
 Rinse the deck thoroughly and allow the wood to dry completely.

 Always follow the manufacturer's instructions and wear rubber gloves and protective goggles when using strong chemicals.

 Never strip wood near an open flame.
 Chemical strippers are highly flammable.